g3tsyst3m/undertheradar/README.md

 **forces a windows username and password prompt to the victim's desktop and saves results to c:\users\public\creds.log**

-(automatically determines the current logged in user's username for you)
+- automatically determines the current logged in user's username for you
+- Forces user to continue trying until they get the password right OR they hit the cancel button

 ![image](https://github.com/g3tsyst3m/undertheradar/assets/19558280/93e0d37b-1f96-4221-9be9-b72db3198adb)